NeilanshTriesToCode/NeilanshTriesToCode/README.md

 - 👋 Hi, I’m @NeilanshTriesToCode
 - 👀 I’m interested in Software and Web Development, automation, and databases.
-- 🏀 I could go all night talking about Sports, Astronomy, and Music.
+- 🏀 Sports and Space enthusiast.
+- 🎧 I also DJ on the side.
 - 🌱 Currently learning ReactJS.
 - 💻 I’m open to collaborating on projects, especially those on Web Development.
 Also open to working on projects using Python and Java.
 - 📫 How to reach me: neilanshjr@gmail.com